 Administration > Settings > Libraries > Blob Storage > Blog storage providers.
 Select Create New.

-- Configure the new BLOB storage provider, using the following information:
+- Configure the new BLOB storage provider.
+We recommend using the following information:

-Title: Image CDN (You can name this whatever you would like)
+Title: Image CDN (You may name this whatever you would like)

-Global resource class ID: This can stay blank.
+Global resource class ID: (This field is unused, and may stay blank.)

 Once you’ve added these fields, click Save Changes.